Obtaining A Marriage License

 - If your marriage is going to take place three (3) months or more from today, please call the County Clerk's office or return to this website 30 days before your wedding to verify that the laws have not changed.

 - All applicants, regardless of age, must present a STATE CERTIFIED birth certificate when applying for a marriage license in Washington County.
-If you were born in Wisconsin, you may obtain a State Certified birth certificate from the Register of Deeds in the county in which you were born, or the State of Wisconsin - Vital Records.
-For individuals born in Washington County, please contact the Register of Deeds at (262) 335-4318.
+If you were born in Wisconsin, you may obtain a State Certified birth certificate from any Register of Deeds in the State of Wisconsin, or the State of Wisconsin - Vital Records.
+The Washington County Register of Deeds phone number is (262) 335-4318.

 - Proof of identity for both parties.
 This is a valid (not expired) driver's license or state ID, showing a photo for identification, and reflecting your current address.